yashraj24/APi-and-cgi/README.md

 # APi-and-cgi
-this is a menu based program of some technologies using API and CGI
+this is a menu based program of tchnologies like Ansible, Hadoop, Linux volume management, Docker, and Amazon Web Service using API and CGI